TeyDew/calculator-app/README.md

 npm run serve
 ```

 The application will be served locally at http://localhost:8080/.
-Open this URL in your web browser to view WeatherApp.
+Open this URL in your web browser to view CalculatorApp.

 ## Key Features :clipboard:
 :1234: Numeric buttons for entering digits in the mathematical expression.